Alano Español: Characteristics

-The coat is short and thick but never velvety, and is most often a brindle of any colour; leonardo (fawn); black and brindle; sable wolf.
-White chest flashes are acceptable but prevalence of white is not.
-The face may or may not have a black mask.
+The coat is short and thick but never velvety, and is most often a brindle; this may be of any colour, including grey or blue, with or without black.
+Other colours are fawn in any shade from sand-coloured to red, with or without black; and black-and-brindle – a black-and-tan in which the tan areas are brindled.
+The face may or may not have a black mask; the nose is pigmented black.
+White markings to the neck, chest or paws are acceptable, but excessive white is discouraged.

-The head is the shape of a cube and is brachycephalic.
-The muzzle is short with the lower jaw slightly concave, and has a very large, broad, black nose.
-The ears are set high and may be drop or cut short.
+The head is large, strong, squarish and brachycephalic.
+The muzzle is short, ideally approximately 37% of the length of the head, with the lower jaw slightly concave; mild prognathism is tolerated.
+The ears are set high and are pendent if not cropped.
 The skin is very thick, with neck folds and some wrinkles on the face.

-It should not have a flat muzzle or show signs of prognathism.
-The cranio-facial proportion should be 65:35, meaning a significantly longer muzzle than for instance the Boxer has.

 Since the breed was used for hunting in packs, it is sociable with other dogs.

 Use

 The Alano was used from Mediaeval times as a war dog.
 It has since been used for hunting of boar and deer, as a guard dog, and in the management of cattle, both at pasture and at slaughterhouses.
-Until about the end of the nineteenth century it was used in the bullring; this use declined with the development at that time of the new practice of bullfighting on foot.
+Until about the end of the nineteenth century it was used in the bull-ring; this use declined with the development of bullfighting on foot.